project-chip/matter.js/packages/matter-node-shell.js/README.md

 For development devices that use the matter standard discriminator and pin code the parameter con be omitted or more details can be provided as parameters (see `commission pair --help` for more details).

 If the device should be commissioned via BLE because it is not yet in the IP network you can add the `--ble` parameter.
 This will start the BLE advertisement and the device can be paired via BLE.
 BLE is only available when the shell was started with the `--ble` parameter!
+When commissioning a device via BLE you also need to setup wifi or thread credentials (based on the device type) that are then used in the commissioning process.
+This can be done using the `config wifi-credentials` or `config thread-credentials` commands.
+IMPORTANT: These credentials are stored unencrypted in the filesystem!

 You can also define the node id to pair the device by providing this ID as parameter `commission pair 5000`.